Excelra partners with Patcore, Inc.

 The partnership expands Excelra's scientific products footprint in the Japanese market

 HYDERABAD, India and TOKYO, Sept.
-21, 2022 /PRNewswire/ -- Excelra today announced a partnership with Patcore, Inc., providing greater access to Excelra's scientific data and analytics products for customers in Japan.
+21, 2022 /CNW/ -- Excelra today announced a partnership with Patcore, Inc., providing greater access to Excelra's scientific data and analytics products for customers in Japan.

 Excelra is one of the leading global data and digital insights organization.
 Its GOSTAR platform is the largest manually curated medicinal chemistry intelligence database, providing comprehensive, structured SAR data for more than 9 million compounds.
 Excelra's GOBIOM contains the most extensive manually curated collection of validated and putative biomarkers, providing critical insights into the relationship between biomarker and disease.